Luther Crest, Allentown, Pennsylvania

 - Visitors must complete and sign the Diakon Family Visitation Acknowledgement Form (also found on this page) and complete the Health Screening for All Visitors Form and have their temperature taken (anyone with a temperature greater than 100 degrees will be asked to leave without visiting).

-- We will clean the visitation space in compliance with federal and state guidelines (as done previously).
+- We will clean common-area visitation space in compliance with federal and state guidelines (as done previously).

-- One additional caution: If, after a visit with your loved one, you experience COVID-19-related symptoms or test positive, please let us know immediately so that we can appropriately monitor and care for your loved one.
+- If, after a visit with your loved one, you experience COVID-19-related symptoms or test positive, please let us know immediately so that we can appropriately monitor and care for your loved one.

-- The safety of your loved one is our primary concern; failure to follow physical distancing guidelines may limit your ability to visit.
+- The safety of your loved one is our primary concern.

 Important: Please print this form, sign it and bring it to your visit.
 Please give it to our staff member.